MatthiasSchinacher/MS_DRLND_Collab_Compet/README.md

 the additional "_max"- indicator in names.

 ## See also
-* report.pdf: the project report, will contain additional information, but is not finished yet :-)
+* report.pdf: the project report, contains additional information